tastyware/streaq/docs/cli.rst

-   │ --reload              -r               Whether to reload the worker upon changes detected              │ │ --verbose             -v               Whether to use logging.DEBUG instead of logging.INFO            │ │ --version                              Show installed version                                          │ │ --web                                  Whether to run web UI to monitor tasks                          │ │ --install-completion                   Install completion for the current shell.                       │ │ --show-completion                      Show completion for the current shell, to copy it or customize  │ │                                        the installation.                                               │
+   │ --reload              -r               Whether to reload the worker upon changes detected              │ │ --verbose             -v               Whether to use logging.DEBUG instead of logging.INFO            │ │ --version                              Show installed version                                          │ │ --install-completion                   Install completion for the current shell.                       │ │ --show-completion                      Show completion for the current shell, to copy it or customize  │ │                                        the installation.                                               │